 With dentures, you will have about 30-40% normal chewing function.
 Dental implants will deliver a 100% normal chewing function.

 Dental insurance is an employee benefit.
 It offsets the most basic and preventive care, such as dental cleanings, oral examinations, and x-rays.
 Typically dental insurance plans will not cover the cost of dental implants.
 They may partially cover dental restoration, such as the dental crown, dental bridge, or denture.
 It is ultimately your responsibility to know how much, if any, coverage you will receive if you choose to get dental implants.

 Our office is not responsible for and can make no guarantees as to the coverage that your dental insurance will provide you for dental implants.

 We accept most insurance plans and will gladly process your claim.
 Please bring the necessary information with you to your dental implant consultation.
 We participate with Florida Combine Life Blue Dental Choice/Choice Plus (PPO) and Delta Dental Premier (PPO).
 For all other dental insurance plans, our staff will take care of the billing so that you receive reimbursement directly from the insurance company.

 The Cost of Dental Implants: Payment Options & Financing

-If your insurance does not cover your procedure or only pays a portion of your dental implants, we offer other payment options to minimize your out of pocket expenses.
-We understand your financial concerns surrounding dental implants and will work with you to find a solution.
-Our affordable payment options include:
+We offer other payment options to minimize your out-of-pocket expenses.
+For example, if your insurance does not cover your procedure or only pays a portion of your dental implants.
+We understand your financial concerns surrounding dental implants and will work with you to find the best option.
+Our affordable payment options include the following:

-- Acceptance of health savings account (HSA) or flex spending account (FSA)
+- Acceptance of health savings account (HSA) and flex spending account (FSA)